That the League be called “Eccles and District Bowling League”.

 Jacks, which must be standard, to be bowled by visiting players at the commencement of each game.

-To set a mark: If a mark is not made by the first player, the jack must be handed over to his opponent and so on alternately, until a mark has been set.
+To set a mark: If a mark is not made by the first player, the jack must be handed over to their opponent and so on alternately, until a mark has been set.

 A tape or other certified measure (at least 19 metres long) must be used for the purposes of carrying out these Laws.